Thickness-dependent magnon spin transport in antiferromagnetic insulators: Crossover from quasi-three-dimensional to quasi-two-dimensional regimes: Discussion

 and thus

 giving us the critical magnon energy or frequency for a given thickness $L_z$.

-Below this critical frequency at a fixed system thickness, the spin accumulation profile along the thickness, $z$ direction, remains nearly uniform.
+Below this critical frequency, at a fixed system thickness, the spin accumulation profile along the thickness, $z$ direction, remains nearly uniform.
 However, above the critical frequency, standing wave patterns emerge along the $z$ direction.

-Using the analytical expressions for the magnon dispersions, we computed the DOS for both magnetic phases, see Sec.~\ref{sec:DOScalculation}.
+Using the analytical expressions for the magnon dispersions, we computed the DOS for both magnetic phases; see Sec.~\ref{sec:DOScalculation}.
 By identifying the crossing point between the DOS of the 2D system, which scales linearly with the magnon energy, and that of the 3D system, which scales quadratically with the magnon energy, we determine a critical frequency for each thickness that separates quasi-2D-like and quasi-3D-like transport regimes.
 The analytically found regions are shown with a colored red and blue background in \cref{fig:critical_frequencies_with_measurements}.
 We then compare these two regimes to the frequency of the excited magnons in our simulations.
-These are the states excited through the interfacial spin transfer torque.
-In order to find these frequencies, we record a spectrum of occupied magnon states during the transport simulation, using a fast Fourier transform of the spin configuration, and read out the frequency of the dominantly occupied states.
+These are the states excited by interfacial spin torque.
+In order to find these frequencies, we record a spectrum of occupied magnon states during the transport simulation, using a fast Fourier transform of the spin configuration and reading out the frequencies of the dominantly occupied states.
 More details are discussed in \cref{sec:ReadOutOccupiedStates}.
-In \cref{fig:critical_frequencies_with_measurements}, we show these numerically read out magnon excitation frequencies with green squares for the magnetic easy-axis phase and orange triangles for the magnetic easy-plane phase.
-We observe that these frequencies lie in the 2D regime for thicknesses smaller than the critical thickness, and in the 3D regime for thicknesses above the critical thickness.
+In \cref{fig:critical_frequencies_with_measurements}, we show these numerically readout magnon excitation frequencies with green squares for the magnetic easy-axis phase and orange triangles for the magnetic easy-plane phase.
+We observe that these frequencies lie in the 2D regime for thicknesses smaller than the critical thickness and in the 3D regime for thicknesses above the critical thickness.
+At the crossover thickness (four layers), magnons excited by the spin torque show large frequency fluctuations across different micromagnetic realizations, reflecting both quasi-2D and quasi-3D transport behavior; see Fig. \ref{fig:diffusion_length_over_voltage_4layer}.

+The characteristic length scale of the system, the domain-wall length set by the exchange energy compared to the magnetic anisotropy energy, is $\lambda \propto \sqrt{A/2K} \approx \SI{42}{nm}$ for the leading anisotropy term.
+Therefore, as sketched in \cref{fig:transport_setup_schematic}, below the critical thickness where mostly low-frequency magnons are occupied, the precession along the $z$ direction is quasi-coherent.
+Above the critical thickness, where magnons with a wider range of energies and wavelengths are excited, the coherence along the $z$ direction is reduced, standing waves can form and interfere, and thus the diffusion length is reduced.